fortio/slack-proxy/README.md

 - Implement our own bearer token auth method.
 This way the application can run protected (at the moment anyone can POST against this application and it will send the message to Slack) - open for other suggestions..
 - Build + Docker image
 - Code check
-- Actually check Slack errors if they are retryable or not
 - How to run multiple replicas with each their own API key?
-- Log user errors (i.e. non-retryable errors)
-- Check if "channel does not exist" error is present, then ignore any message to said channel for a period of time to ease requests towards Slack

-## Done ToDo's

-- Implement observability, we want to have statistics for:
-    - Requests/s per channel
-    - Failed requests due to user error
-    - Queue size

 ## Slack Application manifest